cumtr/BAdabouM/README.md

 ### Instalating BAdabouM
 ------------------------

-The easiest way to get BAdabouM is tu build it from sources.
+The easiest way to get BAdabouM is to build it from sources.

 ```
 git clone https://github.com/cumtr/BAdabouM.git